 The curriculum of the Regenerative Sciences Training Program encompasses the spectrum of regenerative sciences — from discovery to application — and focuses on providing students with understanding that spans traditional academic disciplines.
-The innovative education experiences provided by the program produce the expert scientists needed to create the next generation of regenerative diagnostic and therapeutic solutions.
+The program provides innovative education experiences to produce the expert scientists needed to create the next generation of regenerative diagnostic and therapeutic solutions.

-New educational domains are tailored to develop students' understanding and know-how in regenerative technology and its applications.
+Educational domains are tailored to develop students' understanding and skills in regenerative technology and its applications.
 Innovative educational activities develop students' comprehension of advanced regenerative technologies and provide transdisciplinary knowledge.

 The curriculum is further enriched by education in the development, regulation, business application and ethical considerations relevant to regenerative medicine solutions.